MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectioninfo.md

 Get an instance of this class by calling [GetForLaunchUri](xref:Windows.System.RemoteDesktop.Provider.RemoteDesktopConnectionInfo.GetForLaunchUri(Windows.Foundation.Uri,Windows.UI.WindowId)).

-The remote desktop redirection of Windows devices and features for Cloud PC switch scenarios can be set by end users in the **Privacy and Security** tab Settings app.
-The following table lists the registry keys that are set by the settings app to control remote desktop redirection.
+For the remote desktop connections to CloudPCs that are launched from Task view, users can configure which redirections they allow in the Settings app under the **Privacy and security > CloudPC** tab.
+Applications using this API may want to read the following registry keys to honor the Cloud PC configuration set by the user in the Settings application:

 |Feature | Registry Key |
 |--------|--------------|